freedomofpress/securedrop/docs/develop.md

     Source Interface: localhost:8082
     Document Interface: localhost:8083
     The interfaces and ssh are also available over tor.
-    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's machine to: ATHSinfo
+    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
+The files will be named: app-source-ths, app-document-aths, app-ssh-aths

 app: This is a production installation with all of the hardening applied.
     The interfaces and ssh are only available over tor.
-    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's machine to: ATHSinfo
+    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
+The files will be named: app-source-ths, app-document-aths, app-ssh-aths

 ```
 vagrant up